intel-comp-saude-ufes/2024-1-P1-prediction-of-gait-parameters-for-lower-limb-prostheses-with-volitional-control/README.md

   <img src="media/data-4.png" alt="Image 4" width="300" style="border:1px solid white;"/>
 </p>

-The data used in this project consists of the folders _Anlges_, _EMG envelope_, _GRF_ and _Torques_, each containing 10 recordings of a 10 meter walk (_T1.txt_ ~ _T10.txt_, in which each of these files can be seen as a gait cycle).
+The data used in this project consists of the folders _Angles_, _EMG envelope_, _GRF_ and _Torques_, each containing 10 recordings of a 10 meter walk (_T1.txt_ ~ _T10.txt_, in which each of these files can be seen as a gait cycle).
 A brief explanation of each data is given below:
 - `Angles`: Angle of the pelvis, hip, knee and ankle, in all axes
 - `EMG Envelope`: Enveloped EMG signal from the vastus lateralis, biceps femoris, tibialis anterior and lateral gastrocnemius muscles
 - `GRF`: Ground reaction forces in all axes
-- `Torques`: Torque of the pelvis, hip, knee and ankle, in all axes
+- `Torques`: Torque of the pelvis, hip, knee and ankle, in all axes Also is a file for each participant:
+- `Metadata.txt`: Describe some physical characteristics of the participant

 ## Usage
 ### Main Program